HMS-Core/hms-wiseplay-demo/README.md

 ## Introduction

-HMS Wiseplay kit demo code encapsulates APIs of the HUAWEI WisePlay Kit.
+HMS WisePlayKit demo code encapsulates APIs of the HUAWEI WisePlayKit.
 It provides sample code for your reference or usage.
 Wiseplay DRM supplys a standards-based solution for content protection.
 It supports MPEG-DASH and HLS.

 This demo provides demonstration for following scenarios:
 1. Obtaining online license.
 Use MediaDrm API to obtain online license.